 Nola and I own a condo in Maui which we visit for a few weeks every winter, and rent out to vacationers the rest of the year.
 The condo association board held a meeting in Sebastopol, smack in the heart of California wine country.
-As a board member I needed to attend in person; Nola stayed home and had the option to phone into the meeting.
-I was able to carve out three hours for a whirlwind survey of California champagne in the Sonoma area.
+As a board member I needed to attend in person.
+Nola stayed home and had the option to phone into the meeting.
+I was able to carve out three hours to enjoy wine at champagne makers in the Sonoma area.

 I previously described how I systematically winnowed through wineries and chose three for my adventure.
-Unlimbering my ever-reliable Scientific Approach, I Google Mapped the destinations, adding a necessary visit to In-N-Out, and plotted a minimum-distance path to visit all three Sonoma Champagne specialists.
+Unlimbering my ever-reliable Scientific Approach, I Google Mapped the destinations.
+I added a necessary visit to In-N-Out Burger.
+And I plotted a minimum-distance path to visit all three Sonoma Champagne specialists.
 (For those of you who are mathematically inclined, this planning process solves the Traveling Salesman Problem.)

-For deprived individuals who live far from California, I should explain that the In-N-Out burger chain is addictively loved by residents from California to Dallas, and obsessively longed for by deprived citizens living further east (e.g., Michigan).
+For deprived individuals who live far from California, I should explain.
+The In-N-Out burger chain is addictively loved by residents from California to Dallas.
+Moreover, it is obsessively longed for by deprived citizens living further east (e.g., Michigan).

-In-N-Out has been hand-making its burgers and fries with healthful ingredients for 67 years, and I consumed a Double-Double cheeseburger and a vanilla shake for lunch.
+In-N-Out has been hand-making its burgers and fries with healthful ingredients for 67 years.
+I consumed a Double-Double cheeseburger and a vanilla shake for lunch.
 Fries were not on my agenda because potatoes are, after all, a prominent and continual member of the Dirty Dozen list.
-(See the discussion of Organic Food in Coffee, Booze & Other Health Food)
+(See the discussion of Organic Food in Coffee, Booze & Other Health Food.)

-In-N-Out claims to have offered the first drive-in burger establishment, and has been commemorating such culinary milestones with a distinctive T shirt, almost every year.
-I acquired a range of sizes of the brand new 2015 T shirt, for family members in Michigan who would probably have preferred that I put a bag of burgers into my luggage for them.
+In-N-Out claims to have offered the first drive-in burger establishment.
+Accordingly, they have been commemorating culinary milestones with a distinctive T shirt, almost every year.
+I acquired a range of sizes of the brand new 2015 T shirt, for family members.
+(The recipients would probably have preferred that I put a bag of burgers into my luggage for them.)

 California Champagne: J Vineyards

-Following lunch, Google Maps led me on a zig zag path through beautiful countryside: fields of trellised grape vines, quiet roads hugged by shade-giving trees, and small towns that were no more than a junction with a few stores.
+Following lunch, Google Maps led me on a zig zag path through beautiful countryside.
+I saw fields of trellised grape vines and quiet roads hugged by shade-giving trees.
+In addition, there were small towns that were no more than a junction with a few stores.

 Up the driveway I parked and approached their buildings.
-The pathway was hugged on both sides by large lily-covered ponds, which looked rather like a moat protecting the winery from folks like me.
+The pathway was hugged on both sides by large lily-covered ponds.
+The water features looked rather like a moat protecting the winery from folks like me.

 California Champagne: Korbel Champagne Cellars